senny/cabbage/README.md

 ### Your Bundles are welcome too!

-if you got a peace of emacs functionality, that you think might be usefull for other people, please package it up in a bundle and open a pull-request.
+if you got a pice of emacs functionality, that you think might be usefull for other people, please package it up in a bundle and open a pull-request.

 ## Contributing